Vendor Managed Inventory: Definition, Advantages & Challenges

 “Vendor-managed inventory (VMI) is a business model in which the buyer of a product provides certain information to a vendor or the supplier of that product and the supplier takes full responsibility for maintaining an agreed inventory levels of the material, usually at the buyer’s preferred location or store”.

-For this reason, this method is also called supplier managed inventory, collaborative replenishment, or continuous replenishment.
+For this reason, this method is also called supplier-managed inventory, collaborative replenishment, or continuous replenishment.
+VMI is called vendor owned inventory management as well.

 Let’s look at some of the advantages of Vendor Managed Inventory system,